cowtrix/lrtw/lrtw/wwwroot/blog/Is a Self-Iterating AGI Vulnerable to Thompson-style Trojans.md

 Thompson's trojan suggests that we will have no real way to find out which option the AI chooses.
 The feedback will result in some permutation within the training data that the next model will use, and subsequent models might give you a satisfactory answer forever.
 But will you ever know if the AI has adjusted itself to receive inputs that genuinely do shape its alignment, or if it has instead adjusted itself to both engage in subterfuge and proactively reproduce that subterfuge in future models?

+[1]  Where does this original `f(S)` come from you ask?
+Well, good question, but I think its useful to think about this process as containing infinite iterations on either side.
+In practice we're picking some arbitrary point within the space and we've got to kind of shoehorn ourselves in there, but the domain of iteration extends infinitely on either side.

-[1] This is not to say that *all* AGI will follow this pattern and therefore be vulnerable to this attack, only that the AGI that do follow this specific pattern may be vulnerable.
+[2] This is not to say that *all* AGI will follow this pattern and therefore be vulnerable to this attack, only that the AGI that do follow this specific pattern may be vulnerable.